MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 - Enabling BitLocker via the **Enable BitLocker** task.
 - Other customizations.

-In order for these additional tasks to run, the task sequence deployment process perform the following processes after it boots out of Windows PE:
+In order for these additional tasks to run, the task sequence deployment process performs the following processes after it boots out of Windows PE:

 - Boots into the Windows OS for the first time and runs Windows Setup and OOBE.
 - Continues the task sequence in the full Windows OS.